 As we can observe, the bottom of the rating belongs to water-processed HTMs, which contain an oxygen/hydroxide or acidic component.
 Copper salts with the direct perovskite contact perform a bit better, but degradation is still significant most likely because of their partial removal by solvents used for perovskites processing (DMF and DMSO).
 Finally, the devices with a direct PTAA-perovskite contact demonstrate the best stability.
 PTAA is a toluene-processed polymer, which does not demonstrate any chemical reactivity to perovskite.
 This makes PTAA the best candidate for stability improvement and even protection of perovskite from other aggressive materials like NiO_x.
-Of course, it should be noted that PTAA could not protect perovskite from every danger like in CuOx|PTAA case.
-Another noticeable thing is that except for waterprocessed HTLs there is a correlation between system stability and Voc, Vmpp.
+Of course, it should be noted that PTAA could not protect perovskite from every danger like in CuO_x|PTAA case.
+Another noticeable thing is that except for waterprocessed HTLs there is a correlation between system stability and Voc, VMPP.
 This indicates the most suitable criteria for stability-improving HTLs including: chemical inertness towards perovskite component, using of perovskite-friendly solvents like toluene and chlorobenzene, complete insolubility in perovskite solvents, formation of tight flawless film and with highest possible V{OC} and FF.

 Table 3.
-Stability rating of all used HTLs
+Stability rating of all used HTLs depending on their ability to boost the device stability and their characteristics.

-HTLs from best V {OC} start V {mpp} start

-to worst average, average, Solvents Aggressive factors
+HTLs from best to worst V {OC} start average, mV V{MPP} start average, mV Solvents Aggressive factors

-mV mV

-РТАА 1020 900 Toluene -
+PTAA 1020 900 Toluene -

 NiO x PTAA 980 850 H 2 O Toluene O 2- , OH - -

 CuSCN PTAA 980 815 DPS Toluene -

 CuI PTAA 970 810 MeCN Toluene -

 PTAA CuSCN 980 810 Toluene DPS - Partial flush

 PTAA CuI 1000 800 Toluene MeCN - Partial flush

 CuSCN 770 620 DPS Partial flush

 CuI 790 610 MeCN Partial flush

 CuO x PTAA 900 800 MeCN, H 2 O-KOH Toluene O 2- -

 PTAA CuO x 960 810 Toluene MeCN, H 2 O-KOH - O 2-

 NiO x 910 730 H 2 O O 2- , OH -

 PEDOT:PSS 800 750 H 2 O Acidic PSS